 My academic background was in clinical psychology, philosophy, mergers and acquisitions, and international business.

-I have worked as a Data Architect, Data Miner, and Data Scientist – my job was to invent pattern recognition data architectures and algorithms for private and government clients.
+I have worked as a Data Architect, Data Miner, Data Scientist, and Data Artist – my job was to invent pattern recognition data architectures and algorithms for private and government clients.
 I have analyzed human behavior in all its forms from shopping habits to terrorists communications.
 The data have come from marketing, finance, weblogs, and many other sources.
 I looked for patterns in human behavior, from data rich sources such as crimes, purchases, self tracking, DNA, web activity, and many others.

 Patents and Awards